jwendl/code-notes/_docs/wsl/install.md

 ---
-title: Windows Subsystem for Linux
+title: My Install Scripts for WSL
-permalink: /docs/wslinstall/
+permalink: /docs/wsl/install/
 ---

-Here are some example scripts that I use to setup my WSL environment.
+Here are some example scripts that I use to setup my Windows Subsystem for Linux (WSL) environment.

 ## Azure Command Line
 ``` bash